deborahLevy130/seathru_NeRF/README.md

 my_dataset_dir/sparse/0/  <--- COLMAP sparse reconstruction files (cameras, images, points) my_dataset_dir/poses_bounds.npy
 ```
-### Integrating SeaThru-NeRF in your NeRF
+### How to implement SeaThru-NeRF in your own NeRF
 In order to integrate our NeRF in an existing NeRF you need to implement the following steps:

-1. add the medium's module to the MLP.
-It has the same architecture the
+1. Add the medium's module to the MLP.
+The module's architecture can be found in the paper in section 4.5.
+Implementation and Optimization and in the code [here](https://github.com/deborahLevy130/seathru_NeRF/blob/master/internal/models.py#L866)
+2. Change the rendering equations according to the paper
+3. Add the accuracy loss from the paper on the object's transmission, my implementation is [here](https://github.com/deborahLevy130/seathru_NeRF/blob/master/internal/train_utils.py#L153)
+   If you have a different loss which encourages the weights of your rendering equations to be uni-modal you can use it instead of the accuracy loss.
+Just apply it on weights of the objects.